kh-lu2/Fox-Website/index.md

-# FOXES CAN BE HACKERS, TOO
+# FOXES CAN BE HACKERS, TOO.
 This website was created to raise awereness about hacking foxes.
 If this topic resonates with you, please stay and read more.

 ## What is a hacking fox?